GDQuest/website/content/post/2017/news/godot-engine-kickstarter/index.md

 Back in December 2015, hundreds supported gdquest on Kickstarter to bring out game art tutorials to Krita.
 Since then, I produced more than a hundred videos for it, and the [first professional game art course](https://gumroad.com/l/krita-game-art-tutorial-1).

-I didn't expect to go full time with GDquest.
+I didn't expect to go full time with GDQuest.
 Back then there was no website, a small community, I had few contacts to help me and no experience with crowdfunding.
 A lot had yet to be done.
 The Krita devs and I weren't sure it would work, but it did.
 Fast forward 18 months, I'm ready to work hand-in-hand with the Godot developers to create the **first premium course for the powerful Godot game engine**.

 ## Godot, the engine you've been waiting for